Technologicat/mcpyrate/README.md

 Hence, non-monotonicity occurs if a block (or decorator) macro adds new AST nodes *after* existing AST nodes that originate from lines below the macro invocation node itself in the unexpanded source file.

 (Note that the non-monotonicity, when present at all, is mild; it's local to each block.)

+### I tried making a PyPI package with `setuptools` out of an app that uses `mcpyrate`, and it's not working?

+The `py3compile` (and `pypy3compile`) command-line tools are not macro-aware.
+So the bytecode produced by them tries to treat macro-imports as regular imports.
+If this happens, you'll get an error about being unable to import the name `macros`.

+For now, as a workaround, do one of the following:

+ - Activate `mcpyrate`, and call `py3compile` from Python.
+   - The tool is just a wrapper around the standard library module [`py_compile`](https://docs.python.org/3/library/py_compile.html), which uses the standard loader (see `compile` in [the source code](https://github.com/python/cpython/blob/3.9/Lib/py_compile.py)).
+That standard loader is exactly what `mcpyrate.activate` monkey-patches to add macro support.
+   - Explicitly: first `import mcpyrate.activate`, then `import py_compile`, and then use the functions from that module (either `compile` or `main`, depending on what you want).

+ - Disable bytecode precompilation when making the package.

 ### I tried making a Debian package out of an app that uses `mcpyrate`, and it's not working?